shaeberling/retrostore-c-sdk/README.md

    projects that run on microprocessors, such as the ESP32.
  - Has a `DataFetcher` API so that projects can easily provide their own way of fetching the data from RetroStore, depending on which APIs are available.

+## Example
+See https://github.com/shaeberling/retrostore-sdk-esp32-example for an example on how to use this in your ESP32 project.